-In these systems, we can address a larger memory in the same number of bits in the pointer size, but can't get (directly) at every byte.
+In these systems, we can address a larger memory in the same number of bits in the pointer size, but we cannot (directly) access each individual byte.

 Even on a byte-addressable system, if we are treating a chunk of bytes as a word or longword, they may need to be aligned on 2-byte or 4-byte boundaries.